ibexa/documentation-developer/docs/guide/workflow.md

                     notify_reviewer: ~
     ```

-    In both cases, the notifications will be displayed in the user menu:
+    The notification is displayed in the user menu:

     ![Notification about content to review](img/workflow_notification.png)